maxm-akins/cs1660-final-group1/README.md

 ## 🤔 Comments and Considerations

-_In this section, we include some details that we felt important to mention about our application._
+_In this section, we include some details we felt important to mention about our application._

 ##### 1. Notes storage